1. Define your budget

 Extra: You can save some money on your car insurance by comparing rates and asking for discounts before you commit to a policy.
 There are a number of websites that let you compare rates for free, and the process only takes a few minutes.

 Personal loans to get you one step ahead

 Credible is a website that helps you save on interest.
 Interested?
 Use Credible to shop around and find the best rate for you on a variety of personal loan products, including student loan refinancing and personal loans for debt consolidation.Find your rate

 2. Avoid buying new

 The average price of a new car was $48,094 in September, according to latest data from Kelley Blue Book.
 While it' a slight dip from the August average, that price is still up 6.1% ($2,775) compared to September 2021.

-Don’t get us wrong, we love that new car smell, but buying a car new is usually not a good investment.
+While we love that new car smell, on top of the high monthly payment, buying a car new isn't usually a good investment.
 Most cars lose as much as a quarter of their value within weeks of driving them off the lot.